entropicalabs/el-loom/docs/source/docu_files/eka_qec/circuit.rst

 Some extra utilities exist for defining circuits independently of channels.

 - :meth:`~loom.eka.circuit.Circuit.from_circuits` :
-    Build a `~loom.eka.circuit.Circuit` object from a representation of its content with relative qubits indices.
+    Build a :class:`~loom.eka.circuit.Circuit` object from a representation of its content with relative qubits indices.
 - :meth:`~loom.eka.circuit.Circuit.as_gate`:
     Create a gate without needing to specify channels (they will be automatically generated).